whatsapp

 When you are online, each second counts.
 So, directly searching your query or typing web address, which one is best for faster browsing?
 That depends on what you want.
 If you know the URL already, your search experience will be faster, safer, and yield better results.

-On the other hand, if you want to learn new information, or you don’t know the URL, then direct search is just right for you.
-Using bookmarks and browser shortcuts can also enhance your browsing experience.
+On the other hand, if you want to learn new information and you don’t know the URL, then a direct search is just right for you.
+Using bookmarks and browser shortcuts can also improve your browsing experience.

-So, search according to your needs and use the tips I talked about.
+So, search according to your needs and use the above tips we have talked about.
 It can result in much faster browsing and lead to better productivity.

 Knotsync